BioPhoton/rxjs-schedulers/src/public-readme.md

 Why is that the case???

 !
-Every scheduler extends in the basic scheduler class.
+Every scheduler extends from the basic scheduler class.
-All scheduler but the Async scheduler it self extend from the `AsyncScheduler` class.
+All schedulers but the Async scheduler it self extend from the `AsyncScheduler` class.
 !